francescotaurone/Presentations/README.md

 # presentations
-Presentations produced during my PhD
+Presentations produced during my PhD.

+Refer to the README inside the different folder for instructions on how to build.